nheijermans/vim-ipython/README.rst

 ``monitor_subchannel=False``, hit ``<leader>s``.

 **NEW since IPython 0.12**
-For local kernels (kernels running on the same machine as vim), `Ctrl-C` in the vim-ipython 'shell' sends an keyboard interrupt.
+For local kernels (kernels running on the same machine as Vim), `Ctrl-C` in the vim-ipython 'shell' sends an keyboard interrupt.
 (Note: this feature may not work on Windows, please report the issue to ).